Hillbilly Travelogue: Prague.

 Rachel!
 Back!
 THANK GOD, life has been so boring without you.
 You are not allowed to ever go away for so long again.
 SO SAY WE ALL.

-Frequently, to conserve on building materials and labor, pieces of older buildings were simply incorporated into the structure of newer ones.
+31. Frequently, to conserve on building materials and labor, pieces of older buildings were simply incorporated into the structure of newer ones.
 What you see is generally not all that is there; it just happens to be that part of the old building that extends beyond the plane of the new wall, and is left sticking out because they were too, um, “busy” to chisel it off.

 Cities like Prague, that went through more than their share of “marginal” destruction (i.e. fire as opposed to more thorough annihilation), simply had more ruins standing around to use this way.

 I am surprised that you didn’t find your way to the ossuary at Sedlec, however.
-Any pretenses the Europeans may have to superiority go right out the window when you find out they have stuff like this lying around.
+Any pretenses the Europeans may have to superiority go right out the window when you find out they have stuff like lying around.

-38. kuso jiji Says:
+32. kuso jiji

 i’m jealous. its been a little over 16 years since we visited Praque.
 We were there to celebrate the new Czech Republic Jan 1, 1993.